guxd/deep-code-search/pytorch/README.md

      4) Search: search relevant code for a given query.

  - `config.py`: Configurations for models defined in the `models.py`.
-   Each function defines the hyperparameters for the corresponding model.
+   Each function defines the hyper-parameters for the corresponding model.

  - `data.py`: A PyTorch dataset loader.
  - `utils.py`: Utilities for models and training.